What You Should Do the Summer Before College

 Accept Financial Aid and Complete Loan Requirements

 Your college may require you to accept or decline certain financial aid such as loans.
 This is typically done on the student portal, so be sure to check for any required actions.
-If you’re accepting loans for the first time, you’ll be required to complete entrance counseling and submit the Master Promissory Note (sometimes referred to as MPN).
+If you’re accepting loans for the first time, you’ll be required to complete entrance counseling and submit a Master Promissory Note (sometimes referred to as MPN).

 Pay Remaining Balance

-If you still owe the college a remaining balance after all financial aid has been applied to your bill, your college will provide payment details for this balance.
+If you still owe the college a balance after all financial aid has been applied to your bill, your college will provide payment details for this balance.
 It’s important to pay close attention to payment due dates and deadlines.
 There are a few ways you can cover a remaining balance.